DewaldDeJager/cilib/CONTRIBUTING.md

 ### Grant of license

-cilib is licensed under the [MIT License].
-Opening a pull request signifies your consent to license your contributions under the MIT License.
+cilib is licensed under the [BSD 2-Clause License].
+Opening a pull request signifies your consent to license your contributions under the BSD 2-Clause License.

 ## Building the Community